 Here are some suggestions for you to choose from.

 - dict.com – this is a bilingual English-Norwegian-English dictionary.
-It is among our favourites.
+It is among our favorites.
 It has a simple design, is easy to use and it provides some common expressions as examples.
-It also indicates the noun gender, but it doesn’t have a verb conjugator.
+It also indicates the noun gender, and the creators have recently added a verb conjugator.

 - Cambridge Dictionary – it is an English-Norwegian dictionary only.
 It provides some sentences where you can see how the word is used.